CCBR/RENEE/docs/RNA-seq/build.md

 ## 3. Hybrid Genomes

-If you have two GTF files, e.g. hybrid genomes (host + virus), then you need to create one genomic FASTA file and one GTF file for the hybrid genome prior to running the <code>rna-seek <b>build</b></code> command.
+If you have two GTF files, e.g. hybrid genomes (host + virus), then you need to create one genomic FASTA file and one GTF file for the hybrid genome prior to running the <code>renee <b>build</b></code> command.

 We recommend creating an artifical chromosome for the non-host sequence.
 The sequence identifer in the FASTA file must match the sequence identifer in the GTF file (column 1).
 Generally speaking, since the host annotation is usually downloaded from Ensembl or GENCODE, it will be correctly formatted; however, that may not be the case for the non-host sequence!